mercadolibre/chico/README.md

 ## Thanks to

-- Natan Santolo.
+- Natan Santolo ([@natos](https://twitter.com/natos)).
 Creator and former leader, now traveling around the world, drinking beer and looking for the secret of eternal life.
-- Nati Devalle (UX designer), [@taly](https://twitter.com/taly)
+- Nati Devalle ([@taly](https://twitter.com/taly)).
+Because we love her.
+She is awesome!

 ## Credits